boveus/hyrax-wiki/Customizing-Metadata.md

 # Customizing display of Collection properties

 The collection properties do not use the renderer process to control the display of properties.

 To modify the display of a colleciton property...
 * add a partial with the property's name to app/views/records/show_fields  (e.g. _department.html.erb)
 * in that file, include markup to control the display of the field

-NOTE: See [Sufia's show_fields](https://github.com/projecthydra/sufia/tree/master/app/views/records/show_fields) for examples.
+NOTE: See [Hyrax's show_fields](https://github.com/projecthydra/hyrax/tree/master/app/views/records/show_fields) for examples.